Skip to main content

 ii) Joint assessment (applicable only if advantageous)

-If the earnings of one spouse are less than his/her tax allowance, there will be some un - utilized allowance when the husband and wife are assessed separately under separate taxation.
+If the earnings of one spouse are less than his/her tax allowance, allowance may not be fully utilised when the husband and wife are assessed separately under separate taxation.
 If a couple chooses to have a “joint assessment”, income and allowances for both husband and wife will be added together, and the married person's allowance will be deducted from their joint total income.
-Obviously, this will result in some savings in tax for the couple.
+Obviously, this will result in some savings in tax for the married couple.

 Any married couple may choose “joint assessment” under Hong Kong Salaries Tax regulations, irrespective of their residential status.
 The point to note for joint assessment is that both spouses should have income assessable to Hong Kong Salaries Tax for the specific year of assessment in question.